Rareson/LammpsRelated/README.md

 	python gui.py

+Currently only the button "Compile" under "Compile" tab works (partially).

 With a little knowledge of Python and Bash, reading the source code of gui.py, you can easily have a good idea of how I implemented these processes, such as how these packages are installed, how to test these examples.
-So I'll write no README files under every example due to my lacking of time.

 Repository structure
 =====================